-Similarly to other West African countries, temperature observations for the recent years indicate that Ghana has experienced a considerable temperature increase.
-An analysis of climate data from 1970 to 2015 ^[9] shows an average rise of temperature of around 1.0°C. Trends for precipitation are not as clear as those for air temperature, and they are variable in time and space.

-Average annual precipitation in Ghana is approximately 1140 mm, while the mean number of wet days is around 143.
+Similarly to other west African countries, temperature observations from recent years indicate that Ghana's temperature has increased considerably.
+An analysis of climate data from 1970 to 2015 [9] shows an average rise of around 1.0°C. Trends for precipitation are not as clear as those for air temperature, and are variable in time and space.
+Average annual precipitation in Ghana is approximately 1140 mm, while the mean number of wet days is around 140.